- <div style="background-image:url(/live/image/gid/113/width/1600/height/300/crop/1/30190_stage_and_crowd.rev.1453389896.png)"/>

 In order to complete the exit counseling session students will need their FSA ID (FSAID.ED.GOV), Social Security Number, Driver’s License Number (if they have one), and names, addresses and telephone numbers of three references.
 The first reference must be a parent; the other two a relative or friend.
 Additionally, students should bring the name, address, and telephone number of their employer.

-Adriana Rodriguez, Assistant Director of Financial Aid, will send your graduate an email with scheduling instructions.
-If he/she has any questions or does not receive an email from her by April 6, please contact her directly by email at email@example.com.
+Adriana Rodriguez, Assistant Director of Financial Aid, will send graduates an email with scheduling instructions.
+If he/she has any questions or does not receive an email by April 22, please contact Adriana directly at firstname.lastname@example.org.